Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 Some packages are a single import, but to **Nuitka** means that more than a thousand packages (literally) are included as its dependency.
 One example is **IPython**, which does want to plug and use just about everything you can imagine.
 Multiple frameworks for syntax highlighting everything imaginable take time.

 Nuitka will have to learn effective caching to deal with this in the future.
 Presently, you will have to deal with substantial compilation times for these.

 A major weapon in fighting dependency creep should be applied, namely the ``anti-bloat`` plugin, which offers interesting abilities that can be put to use and block unneeded imports, giving an error for where they occur.
-Use it for example like this ``--noinclude-pytest-mode=nofollow --noinclude-setuptools-mode=nofollow`` and, for example also ``--noinclude-custom-mode=setuptools:error`` to get the compiler to error out for a specific package.
+Use it for example like this ``--noinclude-pytest-mode=nofollow --noinclude-setuptools-mode=nofollow`` and, for example, also ``--noinclude-custom-mode=setuptools:error`` to get the compiler to error out for a specific package.
 Make sure to check its help output.
 It can take for each module of your choice, for example, forcing also that for example ``PyQt5`` is considered uninstalled for standalone mode.

-It's also driven by a configuration file, ``standard.nuitka-package.config.yml`` that you can contribute to, removing typical bloat from packages.
-Please join us to enhance it and make PRs towards **Nuitka** enhancing it for more and more packages to compile without serious bloat.
+A configuration file drives it, ``standard.nuitka-package.config.yml`` that you can contribute to, removing typical bloat from packages.
+Please join us in enhancing it and making PRs towards **Nuitka** for more and more packages to compile without severe bloat.

 ***************************
  Standalone: Finding files
 ***************************

-The standard code that normally works, also works, you should refer to ``os.path.dirname(__file__)`` or use all the packages like ``pkgutil``, ``pkg_resources``, ``importlib.resources`` to locate data files near the standalone binary.
+The standard code that normally works also works; you should refer to ``os.path.dirname(__file__)`` or use all the packages like ``pkgutil``, ``pkg_resources``, ``importlib.resources`` to locate data files near the standalone binary.

 .. important::

-   What you should **not** do, is use the current directory ``os.getcwd``, or assume that this is the script directory, for example with paths like ``data/``.
+   What you should **not** do is use the current directory ``os.getcwd``, or assume that ``.`` is the script directory for example with paths like ``data/``.

    If you did that, it was never good code.
-Links, to a program, launching from another directory, etc. will all fail in bad ways.
-Do not make assumptions about the directory your program is started from.
+Links to a program, launching it from another directory, or code changing the current directory will all cause failures.
+Do not make assumptions about the directory from which your program starts.

+.. admonition:: Tip

+   Want to catch these errors before compiling?

+   Using the terminal, create a sub-directory, move one directory up, and then run your program like this ``python ../main.py`` and correct all the errors you will encounter compared to ``python main.py``.

+   It goes a long way to not having issues after compilation in standalone mode to do this, but make sure to refer to ``os.path.dirname(__file__)`` for files to be part of your compiled program installation, and for files that are to reside next to the compiled program use ``os.path.dirname(sys.argv[0])``.

 In case you mean to refer to the location of the ``.dist`` folder for files that are to reside near the binary, there is